Calculated Fields Form is a plugin for creating forms with dynamically calculated fields and display the result.

 This section contains mainly notes about the form builder features that are too long to explain in the main description page.

-The form fields can be shown or hidden depending of the selection made on checkboxes, radio-buttons and select/drop-down fields.
+The form fields can be shown or hidden depending of the selection made on checkboxes, radio-buttons, select/drop-down, and calcualted fields.

 Each field has a settings value labeled "Instructions for User".
 Use that settings value to put instructions to the end user about filling that field.
 The instructions will appear in a smaller text immediately below the field in the public website.